K-4U/Hydraulicraft/README.md

 Where itemFrom and itemTo are ItemStacks.
 The pressureRatio is how much pressure it should use.
 1 is the normal amount of pressure.
 I use 1.2 for diamonds.
 So, the harder your material is, the higher you make this (Although i do not recommend going above 3!)
+You can also use registerWashingRecipe, with the exact same arguments.